MP Estate Planning UK

 Complexity of Trust Administration

-• Making distributions to beneficiaries as the trust deed says
+• Making distributions to beneficiaries in line with the trust deed and letter of wishes

 Costs Involved in Setting Up a Trust

-Some costs of setting up and keeping a trust include:
+Typical costs for setting up and maintaining a trust include:

 Cost TypeDescriptionEstimated Cost